k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Generate-Load-against-Proxied-SharePoint.md

-# How to generate against proxied Sharepoint site ?
+# How to generate load against proxied Sharepoint site ?

 This instruction assumes basic Load Test framework setup is done using the main instructions in https://github.com/k8-proxy/aws-jmeter-test-engine/README.MD